 agenda.

 Secretary; i.
-Meeting dates for Full RMG Meetings in 2023 were agreed as 9th February,
+It was agreed to suggest the following Meeting dates for 2023 for agreement at the AGM, subject to confirmation of TSSA Conference: Full RMG Meetings in 2023: 9th February,

 4th May 21st September and the AGM on 16th November.
-Committee dates
+Committee dates:

-in 2023 will be 23rd March 17th August 12th October and 14th December, in
+23rd March 17th August 12th October and 14th December, in

 addition to this year’s remaining Committee meeting on 8th December 2022.